-Zariski's stupendous accomplishments in the rewriting of algebraic geometry which between 1939 and 1944 included not only the basic "arithmetic" theory of algebraic varieties but also a good deal of the theory of normal varieties (a terminology introduced by Zariski) as well as the resolution of singularities for twoand three-dimensional varieties-were based on Wolfgang Krull's general theory of valuations much more than on van der Waerden's approach.
-This heavier algebroarithmetic packaging visibly separated Zariski's approach from the Italian style in which he had been brought up.
-The independence of the mature Zariski from his mathematical origins gave him a distinct confidence in dealing with Severi after World War II.
-For example, it was Zariski who suggested inviting Severi to the algebraic geometry symposium held at the Amsterdam ICM and organized by Kloosterman and van der Waerden.
+Zariski's stupendous accomplishments in the rewriting of Algebraic Geometry-which between 1939 and 1944 included not only the basic "arithmetic" theory of algebraic varieties, but also a good deal of the theory of normal varieties (a terminology introduced by Zariski), and the resolution of singularities for two- and three-dimensional varieties-were based on Wolfgang Krull's general theory of valuations, much more than on Van der Waerden's approach.
+This heavier algebro-arithmetic package marks a visible distance from the Italian style in which Zariski had been brought up.
+This independence of the mature Zariski from his mathematical origins gave him a distinct confidence in dealing with Severi after WW II.
+For example, it was Zariski who suggested inviting Severi to the Algebraic Geometry Symposium at the Amsterdam ICM, which was prepared by Kloosterman and Van der Waerden.

-As noted above, van der Waerden's basic ideas for an algebraic reformulation of algebraic geometry-his generic points and specializations-account for a good deal of the technical backbone of André Weil's Foundations of Algebraic Geometry.
-Moreover, van der Waerden's success in rewriting much of algebraic geometry with these modest methods had, of course, informed Weil's undertaking.
-In trying to pin down the most important differences between the contributions of van der Waerden and Weil to the rewriting of algebraic geometry, then, the mathematical chronicler must first isolate innovations that Weil brought to the subject and that
+4.4 We have already pointed out in §§1 and 2 that Van der Waerden's basic ideas for an algebraic refounding of Algebraic Geometry, namely his generic points and specialisations, account for a good deal of the technical backbone of André Weil's Foundations of Algebraic Geometry.
+And Van der Waerden's success in rewriting much of Algebraic Geometry with these modest methods had of course informed Weil's undertaking.
+If one then tries to pin down the most important overall differences between Van der Waerden's and Weil's contributions to the rewriting of Algebraic Geometry, the mathematical chronicler will first look for innovations that Weil brought to the subject, going beyond what he found in his predecessors: local definition of intersection multiplicities, proof of the Riemann Hypothesis, formulation of the general Weil Conjectures, abstract varieties, etc.